November 4th - December, 31 2020

 While we will be choosing the photos we like the most, in each category, as well as one "story of service" that we like the most and wish to highlight, all other prizes will be granted randomly.
 However, to qualify for the raffle, all photos must follow our rules and guidelines:

-Submission deadline: December 10th, 2019
+Submission deadline: December 31, 2020

+First pick can go to anyone who enters our "social share" random drawing.
 This prize is available to anyone.
 You don't even have to submit a photo.
 All you need to do to enter to win this prize is to share a link to this website on social media, along with the hashtag #DoGoodWithYourCamera.
 The more places you share, the more times you're entered.